-&lt;sup>3 José Luis Monzón, Rafael Chaves (eds).
-Recent developments in the social economy in the European UnionCIRIEC, 2016.
+3 José Luis Monzón, Rafael Chaves (eds).
+Recent developments in the social economy in the European Union.CIRIEC, 2016.
 CES/CSS/12/2016/23406.

-&lt;sup>4 Union European Economic and Social Committee: Services of general interest (SGIs) are one of the pillars of the European social model and a social market economy.
+4 Union European Economic and Social Committee: Services of general interest (SGIs) are one of the pillars of the European social model and a social market economy.
 They include areas such as housing, water and energy supply, waste and sewage disposal, transport, health, social services, youth and family, culture and communication within society, in particular broadcasting, internet and telephony.
-SGIs enable citizens to lead a dignified life and guarantee the right of all people to access essential goods and services.
+SGIs enable citizens to lead a dignified life and guarantee the right of everyone to access essential goods and services.
 As guarantors of justice, social cohesion and social inclusion, they contribute to the equal treatment of all citizens of the Union.